NEUIR/P-ALIGN/README.md

 ├── raw/      # Instructions for obtaining original datasets └── results/  # Model inference and evaluation results
 ```
+### 2. Processed Data Release
+To facilitate quick reproduction of our experiments, we release the processed data used in our method on

 ## 🔧P-ALIGN Pipeline